 Adding an ACL policy

 An ACL policy is a group of authorizations that can be applied to this object but can be managed from one location.

 To add an ACL policy to this object, click Use ACL Policyin the ACL Policies area.
 Then use the Select ACL Policy dialog box to specify an ACL policy that you want to add to the object.

-To set the contents of the selected ACL policies so they replace all entries in the access control list, select Replace ACL with selected policies.
-If you do not select this option, the contents of the selected ACL policies are appended to existing entries in the access control list.
+To set the contents of the selected ACL policies so they replace all entries in the access control list, check Replace ACL with selected policies.
+If you do not check this option, the contents of the selected ACL policies are appended to existing entries in the access control list.

 A Patch Catalog is stored in the appropriate Depot folder.

 Editing the options

 - In the Depot, right-click the Solaris Patch Catalog you just created.

 Set or update any information for the patch catalog options.